Abhi011999/create_atom_flutter/README.md

 - Nucleus color can be changed
 - Electrons color can be changed (support for individual color may come later)
 - Individual electron's revolution duration can be changed
+- Any widget can be added in the center instead of nucleus

 ## Getting Started